Boyfriend says not enough sex happening!

-It is very natural for couples to be in different places from time to time on how horny they are and/or how much they want to have sex.
-In any given relationship, this is a recurrent theme, and will certainly ebb and flow the longer a couple remains together.
+It is natural for couples to be in different places from time to time on how their levels of sexual desire and how much they want to have sex.
+In any given relationship, this is often a recurrent theme, and will certainly ebb and flow the longer a couple remains together.
 Think about the contexts in which you and your boyfriend have had discussions about sex frequency.
-Are tension levels already high around the issue (i.e. when you're both in bed)?
-Initiating closeness and conversation with your boyfriend in a comfortable and neutral setting will help open up lines of honest communication — meaning you may consider taking the discussion beyond the bedroom walls.
-Remember that people fluctuate in their sexual expressions and amounts of desire — it could be that this is a particularly busy time, but there is hope for more synchronicity later on.
+Are tension levels already high around the issue (i.e., when you're both in bed)?
+Initiating closeness and conversation with your boyfriend in a comfortable and neutral setting may help open up lines of honest communication — meaning you may consider taking the discussion beyond the bedroom walls.
+Remember that people fluctuate in their sexual expressions and amounts of desire.
+It could be that this is a particularly busy time, but there is hope for more synchronicity later on.

-You also have lots of other choices apart from intercourse that may meet both of your sexual needs.
-Perhaps massages twice a week will do the trick, or having sex more during less hectic times, like weekends, may relax you both and take the pressure off weeknights/working nights.
-You might encourage him to masturbate with you watching, thereby giving him sexual release and allowing you to take a more passive role in lovemaking.
+It may be helpful to expand what intimacy looks like with your boyfriend beyond penetrative sex.
+This could be a way to better meet both of your sexual and intimacy needs.
+Maybe massages twice a week will do the trick, or having sex more during less hectic times, such as weekends, may relax you both and take the pressure off weeknights or working nights.
+You might encourage him to masturbate with you watching, thereby giving him sexual release and allowing you to take a more passive role.
 Try to be true to however hot or cold you may be feeling, and let your boyfriend know what you're in the mood for.
-The honesty and newly found comfort around this topic may even make you hotter than usual!
+The honesty and newly found comfort around this topic may even heat things up in the bedroom more than usual!

-Periods of high and low sexual intensity, which may or may not synch up between partners, are an expected and common aspect of couple-hood.
-With a fresh take on communication and some creativity, you and your boyfriend may be on your way to in-sync sexual bliss.
+Overall, periods of high and low sexual intensity, which may or may not synch up between partners, are an expected and common aspect of couple-hood.
+With a fresh take on communication and some creativity, you and your boyfriend may be well on your way to in-sync sexual bliss.

 Originally published Feb 01, 1994